HanzalaKhattak/Dev-Hub-Backend/README.md

-# DevHub Backend API
+# SMH-Connect Backend API

-A robust REST API backend built with Node.js, Express, and MongoDB for the DevHub platform.
+A robust REST API backend built with Node.js, Express, and MongoDB for the Smart HealthConnect platform.

 ## 🚀 Features